 When all else fails, fall back on your own personal superpowers.
 Everyone has their own comparative advantage, things they can do more easily than others.
 These are mine:

 Design - To borrow a turn of phrase, in the land of the abstract whoever can make things concrete is king.
 I've been designing UI since I was a pre-teen and can make something seem real enough to start to ask interesting questions, to move beyond abstract discussion.
 I can also work closely with other designers to bring out their best work and get at the heart of the problem.
 Deep design skill means discovering subtler, more novel, and more comprehensive long term opportunities.

 Sensitivity - I'm quite sensitive to when a product or interaction feels off.
 This could be called detail-oriented, but the place it comes from is emotion, which requires unpacking before the details emerge.
 A quote I love is "The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man."
 This sums up the sensitivity superpower well - an inability to accept and ignore bad product decisions, because their flaws are an affront to my sensibilities.

 Organizing - I'm a huge nerd in when it comes to capturing and organizing ideas.
 This superpower helps me navigate novel domains because I can make my own categories and identify the underlying structure of the problem.
 This also creates a motivation that breaks through boring work.

-Connections - I've worked in many different industries and take in a broad array of information, and another superpower of mine is to draw from these disparate places to make connections and figure out how solutions in one domain apply to another.
+Connections - I've worked in many different industries and find myself consuming information on just about any subject, so another superpower of mine is to draw from these disparate places to make connections and figure out how solutions in one domain apply to another.

 This post roughly captures the motivations, experiences, and skills I rely on to create product.
 I'm not sure how useful this is to others, but in answering this question, I gained some personal insight into my process.
 Maybe you should try it too!